Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Strongly regular almost-Riemannian manifolds do not satisfy CD

 \begin{rmk} Although being formulated in coordinates, the notion of a strongly regular \ariem structure on $M$ is intrinsic.
 In particular, condition \eqref{eq:strongly_reg_cond}, as well as the order $l$, do not depend neither on the choice of $q_0\in\Z$ nor on the coordinates $(x,z)$, see \cite{MR3870067} for further details. \end{rmk}

-In order to apply our general strategy, we have to ensure that conditions \eqref{eq:loc_frame} and \eqref{eq:cond_hypsurf} are verified.
-Of course the former is a consequence of the very definition of strongly regular \ariem structure.
-For the latter, since by definition $\Z=\{x=0\}$, applying Lemma \ref{lem:nice_hypersurf}, we deduce that $\surf=\{z_n=0\}$ satisfies the assumption needed.
-We proceed by computing the second logarithmic derivative of the $1$-dimensional densities,
+In order to apply our general strategy, we have to ensure that conditions \eqref{eq:cond_hypsurf} and \eqref{eq:cond_measure} are verified.
+The former is a consequence of the very definition of strongly regular \ariem structure and we pick $\surf$ as in Lemma \ref{lem:nice_hypersurf} so that also the latter condition is satisfied.
+We proceed by computing the second logarithmic derivative of the one-dimensional densities,

 where $\beta_i$, $\f_i$, $\h_i$ denote the components of $\nabla\delta$, $\f$ and $\h$ respectively.
 This computation follows from the trace term in \eqref{eq:log_derivative}, using the property that the first component of $\nabla\delta$ is identically zero, cf.\ \eqref{eq:nabla_delta_coord}.